Novel Magnetic Nanostructures

 1. High-moment and Exchange coupled magnetic nanostructures

-In this activity magnetic nanostructures that consist of two or more different constituents which can be of ferromagnetic (Co, Fe), antiferromagnetic (CoO, Mn) , ferrimagnetic (spinel ferrites) or spin-glass like phases with an extra unidirectional anisotropy along the interface of the magnetic materials are investigated.
+In this activity magnetic nanostructures that consist of two or more different constituents which can be of ferromagnetic (Co, Fe, FeCo alloy), antiferromagnetic (CoO, Mn) , ferrimagnetic (spinel ferrites) or spin-glass like phases with an extra unidirectional anisotropy along the interface of the magnetic materials are investigated.
 These nanostructures can combine very small size of their constituents and enhanced macroscopic magnetic properties as such they find a variety of technological applications as sensors, biosensors, microwave devices, magnetic recording devices.
 Our calculations include simulations in an atomic scale for single nanoparticles and a mesoscopic scaling approach developed in our group for the study of assemblies of nanoparticles.

 Selected Publications